ami-amai/slower-than-a-turtle/README.md

 ## Installation Instructions
 1. Move and activate the resource pack by placing it in .minecraft/resourcepacks/
 2. Move the datapack archive into .minecraft/saves/(Your World)/datapacks/
-3. Enter the world, access commands, and type /reload
+3. Enter the world and type /reload

 [Russian README.md](README_RU.md)